 Tip #4 - Recognize phishing emails and other scams.

-Malicious emails and other forms of scams have become more common with the onset of COVID-19 and the shift to more time online.
+Malicious emails and other forms of scams continue to become more common with the shift to more time online.
 Fraudulent text messages and harmful emails are now commonplace.

 Before you respond or click, do a gut check.
 Is there something off about the communication?
 Did it come from an unknown email address, or does it use bad grammar?
 When in doubt, don’t respond or click.
 Even if an email appears to be coming from a trusted source, hover over any links before clicking.
 It can help save many headaches.